 What is idiopathic oedema?

 Oedema can also be caused by various conditions, including diseases of the heart or kidney.
-Therefore it is very important that your doctor checks you for known causes for your swelling (for example, problems with the heart, kidneys or blood vessels).
+Therefore it is very important that your doctor checks you for any condition that may be causing your swelling (for example, problems with the heart, kidneys or blood vessels).
 If these have been ruled out by tests then the diagnosis may be idiopathic oedema.
 For more information, see the separate leaflet on Oedema.

 General blood tests available now

 Give yourself a check-up with a general blood profile, now available in Patient Access

 Who has idiopathic oedema?

 Idiopathic oedema mainly affects women in their middle years.
 It can become worse as you become older.
 Many women find that the oedema worsens at certain times of the month (usually just before a period).

 What causes idiopathic oedema?

 The underlying cause seems to be due to fluid leaking out of the small blood vessels into the tissues.
 Why this occurs in some people is not clear.
 It is usually worse after you have been standing for long periods, as there is increased pressure in your veins when standing compared to lying down.
 Going on long journeys or sitting still for long periods of time can also worsen the swelling.

 One possible cause is the retention of salt (sodium).
 When the body retains salt it also holds on to fluid and thereby may cause some oedema.

 A possible cause of fluid retention often overlooked by people and difficult to diagnose is due to binge eating alternating with strict dieting.
 This can cause intermittent fluid retention.